Share with your social and professional network

 Free form!

-Use this Excel template to comple a thorough hazardous chemical risk assessment.
+Use this Excel template to complete a thorough hazardous chemical risk assessment.

 How does the EPA regulate toxic chemicals?

-There are many laws that govern how businesses use and dispose of chemicals.
-While not the first federal regulation regarding commercial chemical use, the Toxic Substances Control Act (TSCA) is one of the biggest driving forces behind modern compliance standards in the United States.
+Many laws regulate how businesses use and dispose of chemicals.
+While not the first federal regulation on commercial chemical use, the Toxic Substances Control Act (TSCA) remains a major driver of modern compliance standards in the United States.

 Congress passed this law in 1976 with three main goals: